- What is The Psychotherapy Institute (TPI)?

-Applicants will be supervising or consulting when or shortly after they enter the program (beginning of October).
+Applicants will be supervising or consulting when or shortly after they enter the program.
 The Selection Committee can suggest supervisory opportunities for program participants who are not already providing supervision or consultation.

 Participants enrolled in the program may provide supervision to staff therapists in TPI’s post graduate training program, as well as to licensed therapists in the community through the Institute’s professional consultation service

-This can vary according to your practice or work situation, but for maximum learning, we recommend that you supervise three or more clinicians.
+This can vary according to your practice or work situation, but for maximum learning, we recommend that you supervise two or more clinicians.

 Participants in training receive individual consultation from senior clinicians who have closely studied and applied the supervision process.
 Participants also work in a small group with a group consultant, studying the literature and sharing supervisory experiences, to better understand the complex relationships between consultant and supervisor, supervisor and supervisee, and supervisee and patient.

-You should estimate 5-8 hours per week for group & individual consultation, reading and supervision that you do.
-Nine times per year, on Saturday mornings, there will be a 3-hour seminar and a 1.5-hour consultation group twice a month.
+You should estimate 3-4 hours per week for individual consultation, reading and supervision that you do.
+Twelve times per year, on Saturdays, there will be a 3-hour seminar and a 1.5-hour consultation group twice a month.

-The training program begins the first week in October and runs for two full years.
+The training program begins the first week in September and runs for one full year.
 There is usually an orientation meeting held before the start of the program.

-In terms of time, you may need to adjust your work schedule for the individual and group consultation, and for your supervision of therapists if you are not already supervising.
+In terms of time, you may need to adjust your work schedule for the individual consultation and for your supervision of therapists if you are not already supervising.
 In terms of work quality, participants find that the learning process clarifies and deepens their other clinical work and professional identities.